SukkoPera/NessieSoup/README.md

 ![Board](https://raw.githubusercontent.com/SukkoPera/NessieSoup/master/img/render-top.png)

 ## Summary
 The game [Attack of the PETSCII Robots](https://www.the8bitguy.com/product/petscii-robots/) by The 8-Bit Guy supports SNES controllers when running on the C64, VIC-20, Plus/4, and PET with a custom adapter.
-While I didn't have the game (nor the adapter), I was able to figure out how it works and I noticed that it could easily be expanded to support more than one controller and advanced peripherals, such as the *SNES MultiTap* and (possibly) the *Super Scope*.
+While I didn't have the game (nor the adapter), I was able to figure out how it works and I noticed that it could easily be expanded to support more than one controller and advanced peripherals, such as the *SNES MultiTap* and (possibly) the [Super Scope](https://en.wikipedia.org/wiki/Super_Scope).

 So I designed a new PCB with 2 controllers ports: the first port is designed to be fully compatible with the original adapter (which means it should work with PETSCII Robots, but I was unable to test it), while the second one supports either a second controller or the more advanced peripherals.

+The project also has the purpose of openly documenting this adapter, so that more games can be developed with support for SNES controllers (and all their buttons!).

+The board plugs in the User Port, which means that it can also be used on a C16 or C116 through [a User Port card](https://github.com/SukkoPera/16up).

 ## Assembly
 Get the SNES and userport connectors on AliExpress & similar sites.